Proton-M

 The Proton-M, (Протон-М) GRAU index 8K82M or 8K82KM, is an expendable Russian heavy-lift launch vehicle derived from the Soviet-developed Proton.
-It is built by Khrunichev, and launched from sites 81 and 200 at the Baikonur Cosmodrome in Kazakhstan.
+It is built by Khrunichev, and launched from sites 81/24 and 200/39 at the Baikonur Cosmodrome in Kazakhstan.
 Commercial launches are marketed by International Launch Services (ILS), and generally use Site 200/39.
 The first Proton-M launch occurred on 7 April 2001.

-Proton flew its most recent mission on 13 December 2021, launching two Ekspress communication satellites into geostationary orbit.
+Proton flew its most recent mission on 12 March 2023.
 As of August 2020, a number of Roscosmos and other Russian government missions remain on Proton launch manifest.